prisma-collective/docs/docs/processes/resourcing.md

 Resourcing in the context of Prisma involves the strategic allocation and mobilization of resources—financial, human, technological, and social—to support the co-creation and sustainability of regenerative systems.
-This process is integral to [[action-learning journeys]] and [[Communities of Place]], ensuring that local initiatives have the necessary backing to thrive.
+This process is integral to [[Action-learning journeys]] and [[Communities of Place]], ensuring that local initiatives have the necessary backing to thrive.

 ### **Key Components of Resourcing**

 1. **Financial Resourcing**
-   - **Capital Distribution**: Prisma employs innovative financing models, such as [[capital distribution]], to ensure equitable resource allocation.
-This includes using [[speech-to-currency]] systems to translate contributions into value within regenerative systems.
+   - **Capital Distribution**: Prisma employs innovative financing models, such as [[Capital Distribution]], to ensure equitable resource allocation.
+This includes using [[Speech-to-Currency]] systems to translate contributions into value within regenerative systems.
    - **Funding Systems**: Collaborations with external partners and stakeholders are crucial for securing financial support.
 This often involves aligning with global funding initiatives that prioritize regenerative development.

 2. **Human Resourcing**